mseri/blog/content/posts/85-getting-started-with-local-models.md

 toc: true
 ---

-I was discussing options to run LLMs locally, also on low-resource systems, with a colleague today.
+I was discussing options for running LLMs locally, particularly on low-resource systems, with a colleague today.
 He was looking into installing OpenClaw or something similar, making me jump out of my chair to warn him.

-It made me think that it could be a good time to revise the topic here, also because at this point we have very small local models whose quality is comparable to or surpassing GPT-4o or Claude 3.5, and smallish ones that definitely surpass them!
+It made me think that it could be a good time to revisit the topic here, especially because we now have very small local models whose quality is comparable to or better than GPT-4o or Claude 3.5, as well as some smallish ones that definitely surpass them!

 ## Beware of the Claws